arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/13.appwizard-guide/content.md

 Let's add a textbox which will display a value that will increase when the button is pressed.

-First add a textbox by clicking the **Text** box in the "Add objects" section.
-Then feel free to set the text color and background color to your desired color in the properties menu.
-Here the textbox needs to be set to decimal mode, do that by clicking the "Set decimal mode" button and then putting a "0" in the mask box.
+First add a textbox by clicking the **Text** box in the **"Add objects"** section.
+You can set the text color and background color to your desired color in the properties menu.
+The textbox needs to be set to decimal mode, you can do so by clicking the **"Set decimal mode"** button and then putting a `0` in the mask box.

 ![Textbox added](assets/appwizard-text-box.png)

-Next a variable is needed to keep track of the value.
-In the bottom left "Resources" section press the **Open variables window** button.
+Then a variable is needed to keep track of the value.
+In the bottom left **"Resources"** section press the **Open variables window** button.
 This will open a window where variables can be managed.
-Press **Add variable** and then rename the variable to something relevant so it is easier to keep track of later, here we will name it "ID_BUTTON_VAR".
+Press **Add variable** and then rename the variable to something relevant so it is easier to keep track of later, here we will name it `ID_BUTTON_VAR`.

 ![Variables window highlighted in App Wizard](assets/appwizard-variable-window.png)

 Now we need to add interactions for the button and text.
 Press the **+** button in the interactions box to add an interaction.
-Set the variable as the "Emitter", the signal should be "VALUE_CHANGED", job should be "SETVALUE" and the receiver should be the text box which here is "ID_TEXT_00".
-Now the text will be set to the same value as the variable.
+Set the variable as the "Emitter", the signal should be `VALUE_CHANGED`, job should be `SETVALUE` and the receiver should be the text box which here is `ID_TEXT_00`.
+The text will be set to the same value as the variable.

-To add the buttons interaction, set the emitter as the button, the signal should be "RELEASED", so that the value increases when the button is released.
-The job should be "ADDVALUE" and the receiver should be the variable, so the value gets added to the variable.
-In the window that pops up the increment of the value added to the variable, here we set it to "1".
-You can try out the interaction by pressing the **Start play mode** in the upper right corner of the "Editor" window.
+To add the buttons interaction, set the emitter as the button, the signal should be set to `RELEASED`, so that the value increases when the button is released.
+The job should be `ADDVALUE` and the receiver should be the variable, so the value gets added to the variable.
+In the window that pops up the increment of the value added to the variable, here we set it to `1`.

+You can try out the interaction by pressing the **Start play mode** in the upper right corner of the **"Editor"** window.

 ![Button interactions added](assets/appwizard-button-text-interactions.png)

 ### Progress Bar

 Now lets try adding a progress bar to the previous interaction.
-Start by pressing the **progbar** button and set the initial value to "0".
-Set the min value to "0" and max value to "100".
-Now add an interaction with the emitter as the button variable, the signal to "VALUE_CHANGED", job as "SETVALUE" and the receiver as the progress bar.
+Start by pressing the **progbar** button and set the initial value to `0`.
+Set the min value to `0` and max value to `100`.
+Now add an interaction with the emitter as the button variable, the signal to `VALUE_CHANGED`, job as `SETVALUE` and the receiver as the progress bar.
 Now try it out in play mode and you will see the progress bar increase whenever the button is pressed.

 ![Progress bar and interactions](assets/appwizard-progbar-interactions.png)

-### Slider And Gauge
+### Slider and Gauge

-Now let's try adding a slider and gauge to the project.
+You can also add a slider and gauge to the project.
 Press the **Gauge** button in the top left menu.
-Set initial value to "0", the min value to "0" and max value to "100".
+Set initial value to `0`, the min value to `0` and max value to `100`.

 ![Project with the gauge added](assets/appwizard-create-gauge.png)

-Next create a slider by pressing the **Slider** button on the top left menu.
-You can configure the visual elements of the slider in the right "Properties" menu.
+Create a slider by pressing the **Slider** button on the top left menu.
+You can configure the visual elements of the slider in the right **"Properties"** menu.

 ![Project with slider and gauge](assets/appwizard-create-slider.png)

 Now there needs to be a variable that will keep track of the value, press the **Open variables window** button in the bottom left.

-Press **Add variable** and then rename the variable to something relevant so it is easier to keep track of later, here we will name it "ID_SLIDER_VAR".
+Press **Add variable** and then rename the variable to something relevant so it is easier to keep track of later, here we will name it `ID_SLIDER_VAR`.

 ![Variable window](assets/appwizard-variable-window-final.png)

 Now to add the interaction that will fill the gauge when the slider is moved.
-First, create a new interaction, set the emitter as the slider variable, the signal should be "VALUE_CHANGED".
-The job should be "SETVALUE" and the receiver should be the gauge.
+First, create a new interaction, set the emitter as the slider variable, the signal should be `VALUE_CHANGED`.
+The job should be `SETVALUE` and the receiver should be the gauge.

 Now create the interaction that makes the slider change the variable.
-Create a new interaction and set the emitter as the slider, the signal should be "VALUE_CHANGED".
-The job should be "SETVALUE" and the receiver should be the slider variable.
+Create a new interaction and set the emitter as the slider, the signal should be `VALUE_CHANGED`.
+The job should be `SETVALUE` and the receiver should be the slider variable.

 ![Image of all the interactions](assets/appwizard-final-project.png)

 ## Exporting the project

 In AppWizard, go to **File -> Export & Save** in the upper left of the window.
 Now open the folder of the project.
 Create a new folder which we will put the exported files into, in this new folder create another folder named **src**.

-Now from the exported project folder, copy the content from the **Resource** and **Source** folders into the newly created **src** folder.
+From the exported project folder, copy the content from the **Resource** and **Source** folders into the newly created **src** folder.
 Take all the files out of the folders before putting them in the **src** folder, if you have any folders inside of the **src** folder it will not import into the Arduino IDE later.

 ![Folder structure](assets/appwizard-demo-folder-src.png)